RMED5321 Integrated Rural Medical Practice 2

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-term assessments, including written work, clinical assessments, and case presentations., end of year examinations, professional behaviour and participation assessment (PBA), and portfolio-based assessment components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-training assessment during the clinical attachments including case presentations, quizzes, workbooks, case discussions, end-of-year written examinations, professional behaviour and attendance assessment, portfolio assessment, and objective clinical skills examination components.

 Supplementary assessment is available for those students who obtain a mark of 45 to 49 inclusive in this unit, as per the MD progression rules.

 - RMED5311 Integrated Rural Medical Practice 1

 - Any one of: AHEA5801 Aboriginal Health Research and Ethics, SRUR5341 Rural Specialisation—Research Unit 2, SRUR5342 Rural Specialisation—Service Learning Unit 2, SMED5341 Research Unit 2, SMED5342 Service Learning Unit 2, IMED5803 Introduction to Research in Health Professions Education, OR PUBH5749 Foundations of Public Health.

 Approved quota: 60—60 domestic students.
 Student request for allocation, followed by interview if excess applicants.

 - clinical sessions: 7; tutorial sessions: 2; personal study session per week: 1